COE students sitting in front of HEDCO fireplace

 Enrich Your Academic Experience

-Our inclusive class models create tightly knit communities of students who influence each other’s success, and most students are involved in research as part of their program requirements.
-We have a culture that values diversity and promotes respect and inclusion.
-We produce scholars and practitioners who are prepared to make meaningful changes in our local, national, indigenous, and internal communities.
+Our inclusive class models create tightly-knit communities of students who influence each other’s success, and most students are involved in research as part of their program requirements.
+Our culture values diversity and promotes respect and inclusion.
 Our graduates become leaders in education and human sciences who change lives and improve outcomes for individuals and systems.

 Commitment to Inclusion and Social Change